garyhlai/garys-notebook-gatsby/src/pages/2019-08-26_1/index.md

 Besides the cool psychedelic art it produces, DeepDream has actual utility - We can now peek into the blackbox of the neural network and debug.
 For example, the team at Google discovered via DeepDream that a neural network trained to recognize dumbbells manifested a lot of arms upon maximizing a certain layer, exposing the bias in the training data - that is, the training images probably contained too many photos of dumbbells when they are being lifted, so the model was not as good at recognizing dumbbells without an arm.

-An Implementation of DeepDream
+###An Implementation of DeepDream

 Here is a tutorial on implementing DeepDream that I used in case you are interested.
 I am attaching here the result of my modified implementation of DeepDream on the logo of Cortex Labs (my company, which seeks to decentralize AI on the blockchain), partly to show you what is possible with DeepDream and partly to show you how DeepDream also has practical use for business marketing ;)

 The image below is a screenshot of the full video iteration, which you can view here.
 I had the neural network maximize the first hidden layer (edges) for 150 images (while keeping zooming in), then second hidden layer (circles) for the next 150 images and so on.
 I eventually strung these images together into a video using a Python script.

 ![](./images/20190826_1/cortex.jpg)<br />
-<sub>(As can be seen from the screenshot of the video, the lines and edges are very pronounced and the result is a cooler version of the original image)</sub>
+<sup>(As can be seen from the screenshot of the video, the lines and edges are very pronounced and the result is a cooler version of the original image)</sup>

 Hope you have a clearer understanding of DeepDream now.
 Go make some cool arts yourself!